Hector Balderas: Attorney General

 Elected as New Mexico’s Attorney General in 2014, Hector Balderas reorganized the Office of the Attorney General to prioritize public safety, corporate accountability, and consumer protection.
 He served two terms, being reelected in 2018.

-One of Balderas’s most high-profile cases was against New Mexico Secretary of State Dianna Duran, whom he charged with embezzlement, fraud, and money laundering after uncovering evidence that she had funneled campaign funds into personal accounts.
+Balderas led the case against New Mexico Secretary of State Dianna Duran, whom he charged with embezzlement, fraud, and money laundering after uncovering evidence that she had funneled campaign funds into personal accounts.
 She resigned and ultimately was convicted.

 Balderas also took action against Sheryl Williams Stapleton, a Democratic state legislator and Albuquerque Public Schools administrator, after uncovering an illegal kickback scheme in which she steered more than $5.3 million in sole-source APS contracts to a shell company, Robotics Learning Management Systems.
 His investigation led to the seizure of nearly $450,000 from fraudulent accounts, and Stapleton resigned from the Legislature days after search warrants were executed at her home, office, and business.
 The FBI later expanded the investigation based on the evidence Balderas's office uncovered.

-Under Balderas’s leadership, the Attorney General’s Office became one of the nation’s leading advocates for consumer rights.
-He filed a federal lawsuit against the tech giant Google for illegally tracking and collecting personal data from schoolchildren through its education products.
+Balderas filed a federal lawsuit against the tech giant Google for illegally tracking and collecting personal data from schoolchildren through its education products.
 The lawsuit accused Google of violating the federal Children’s Online Privacy Protection Act (COPPA) and misleading parents, teachers, and students about its data-mining practices.

 Balderas played a central role in the case against the Cancer Fund of America, a fraudulent charity that raised $187 million under false pretenses, giving donors the false impression they were helping cancer patients.
 His office’s efforts resulted in a multi-state settlement that permanently shut down the charity and banned its operators from working in nonprofit organizations.